A Conservative Case for a Carbon Tax

 But so do other taxes!
 Taxation is a sunk cost.
 As a replacement tax, a carbon tax has much appeal to conservatives.

 A carbon tax is constitutional, even before the 16th Amendment.
 In practice, a carbon tax would be a combination of tariffs and excise taxes on coal, oil and natural gas.
 As such, these taxes would be the type of taxes envisioned by the Founding Fathers.
+A carbon tax could be the basis for real tax reform

 A carbon tax could be used to balance the budget.
 Today's budget deficit is tomorrow's higher tax rate.
 Some conservatives remember this.
 A few, especially those of the John Birch Society school, realize that deficit spending is a subsidy to the old money rich, and endangers our national sovereignty.
 Alas, the deficit reduction argument is weakened by liberals calling for yet more gigantic social programs, such as socialized medicine.
 Many conservatives favor high deficits as a political tool to stave off such programs.